tmralmeida/eldagent/README.md

 ```
 2 - Unzip both directories

-3 - From these packages, 2 were removed: robot_pose_ekf and orocos-bayesian-filtering (Couldn't find a way of build them from source)
+3 - From these packages, two were removed: robot_pose_ekf and orocos-bayesian-filtering (couldn't find a way of build them from source)

 4 - Clone yocs_controllers repo.